Change Your Image

 Where can I find 100 words to describe this movie?
 A horror film so generic, after seeing it in the movie theaters, I have already forgotten the most content of this supposed "good horror movie".

-So selfish and so poorly executed (for a budget of 15 million, better filming places could be found).
+So selfish and so poorly executed (for a budget of 15 million, better Filming locations could be found).

 We have a handful of generic characters written in the most generic way possible.
 The traditional sick character of the horror movies (Janice), the only friend (Linda) that is with her and the traditional characters that are basically irrelevant to history.
 Why this movie has so many characters, but only 2 characters are relevant to the story (the two girls - Janice and Linda), and for what, does the other four girls exist?